codatio/codat-docs/docs/bank-feed-api/sage-bank-feeds/bank-feed-sage-bank-feeds-authenticate-users-web-app.md

 You must have completed the following setup tasks:

 - Enable the Sage Bank Feeds integration
-- Create a Company to represent the SMB user
+- Create a company to represent the SMB user
-- Create a data connection for the Company to the Sage Bank Feeds integration
+- Create a data connection for the company to the Sage Bank Feeds integration
 - Add one or more source bank accounts to make available to the SMB user

 For help with completing these tasks, see [Enable the Sage Bank Feeds integration](/bank-feed-api/sage-bank-feeds/bank-feed-sage-bank-feeds-setup#enable-the-sage-bank-feeds-integration) and [Create a Company and data connection, then add bank accounts](/bank-feed-api/sage-bank-feeds/bank-feed-sage-bank-feeds-setup#create-a-company-and-data-connection-then-add-bank-accounts).